 - Staff should know what PPE they should wear for each setting – please review this chart devised by NHS England for further specific guidance

-- Hand hygiene should be practised and extended to exposed forearms after removing any element of PPE
+- Hand hygiene should be practiced and extended to exposed forearms after removing any element of PPE

 Use of PPE

 It is always vital to wear PPE when completing any care interventions in the community environment, however as we try to fight the spread of COVID-19, it is essential that PPE is worn.
 The level of PPE will be determined depending on the environment.
-For non-symptom displaying service users gloves and aprons are required for any patient care.
+For non-symptom displaying service users gloves and aprons and a fluid resistant face mask are required for any patient care.
 Ensure that you wash your hands for at least 20 seconds, in warm water and with soap, before and after applying PPE.